blw10210/linux_scripts_pub/README.md

 b - sets the bash shell to use vi mode to fix backspaces and other keystrokes

-bashrc_add.sh - creates a scripts foler and adds the ~/scripts folder to the user path
+bashrc_add.sh - adds ~/scripts folder to the user path

 date_loop.sh - loop the date. helpful example script